thuml/depyf/README.md

 # Contact

-If you find any error in the decompilation, or you have any question about `depyf`, feel free to open issues to reach out!
+If you have any question about `depyf`, feel free to open issues to reach out!
 Any discussion/issue report/PR is welcome.
 Or contact youkaichao@gmail.com if you have any other questions.